unbxd/search-JS-library/docs/configurations/urlConfig.md

 The allowed values for this configuration are: `"&"`, `"~"`, `"^"`, `","`, `"_"`, `":"`, `";"`, `"|"`, `"$"`, `"@"`

 {: .important }
-> If the value given by the user is not an allowed value, the default value will be selected.
+> - If the value given by the user is not an allowed value, the default value will be selected.
+> - The value of `queryParamSeparator` should not be the same as `multiValueSeparator`.

 ---